probmods/webppl/docs/packages.rst

 Let’s use the example of a function that makes the current address available in WebPPL:

-1. Write a Javascript file that exports a function.
+1. Write a JavaScript file that exports a function.
 The function will be called with the ``env`` container and should return an object containing the functions you want to use::